Battle of the Salado: Background

-The alarm was quickly raised so Texian militia began assembling to fight Woll's troops.
-Colonel Mathew Caldwell, a veteran of the Texas Revolution who had just recently been released after capture during the Santa Fe Expedition, began forming a contingent in Seguin to expel Woll from the city.
-After forming 140 Texian volunteers Caldwell marched for Cibolo Creek, twenty miles from San Antonio.
+The alarm was quickly raised and Texian militias began assembling to fight Woll's troops.
+Colonel Mathew Caldwell, a veteran of the Texas Revolution who had just recently been released after capture during the Santa Fe Expedition, began forming a contingent in Seguin.
+With 140 Texian volunteers, Caldwell marched for Cibolo Creek, twenty miles from San Antonio.
 A little later Caldwell moved his camp thirteen miles closer to the city along Salado Creek near the Prescot House.
-Altogether, about 220 Texians had been assembled to fight the Mexicans.
+Altogether, about 220 Texians were assembled to fight the Mexicans.